Spencer Behmer, Texas A&M University

 Hojun Song, Texas A&M University

-Hojun Song is an Associate Professor in the Department of Entomology.
+Hojun Song is a Professor in the Department of Entomology.
 His research focuses on the study of the insect order Orthoptera (grasshoppers, crickets, and katydids) and aims at understanding behavioral, ecological, physiological, morphological and molecular evolution in a phylogenetic framework.
 Lab web site.

 Greg Sword, Texas A&M University